basarat/typescript-book/docs/why-typescript.md

 So you can incrementally upgrade your JavaScript code to TypeScript.
 This is very different from how many other language compilers work and yet another reason to move to TypeScript.

 ### Types can be ambient
 A major design goal of TypeScript was to make it possible for you to safely and easily use existing JavaScript libraries in TypeScript.
 TypeScript does this by means of *declaration*.
 TypeScript provides you with a sliding scale of how much or how little effort you want to put in your declarations, the more effort you put the more type safety + code intelligence you get.
-Note that definitions for most of the popular libraries have already been written for you by the [DefinitelyTyped community](https://github.com/borisyankov/DefinitelyTyped) so for the most purposes:
+Note that definitions for most of the popular JavaScript libraries have already been written for you by the [DefinitelyTyped community](https://github.com/borisyankov/DefinitelyTyped) so for most purposes either:

-1. The definition already exists
+1. The definition file already exists.
-1. You have a vast list of well reviewed TypeScript declaration templates already available.
+1. Or at the very least, you have a vast list of well reviewed TypeScript declaration templates already available

-As a quick example consider a trivial example of [jquery](https://jquery.com/).
+As a quick example of how you would author your own declaration file, consider a trivial example of [jquery](https://jquery.com/).
 By default (as expect in good JS code) TypeScript expects you to declare (i.e. use `var` somewhere) before you use a variable
 ```ts
 $('.awesome').show(); // Error: cannot find name `$`
 ```